nasa/fprime/Fw/Obj/docs/sdd.md

-# Fw::Obj Descriptions
+# Fw::Obj Classes

 ## 1. Introduction

-The `Fw::Obj` module contains the `Fw::ObjBase` base class that defines the root class for objects in the ISF architecture.
+The `Fw::Obj` module contains the `Fw::ObjBase` base class that defines the root class for objects in the F´ architecture.
 In addition, it provides a definition for a pure virtual base class `Fw::ObjRegistry` that is used to register objects when they are initialized.